 Bright golden lines

 Wellness industry: The wellness industry can set an impossibly high standard of what ‘wellness’ is supposed to look life, for sure.
-‘Wellness’ as defined by the global multi-billion dollar industry can be a new stick to beat us with and I saw this in the UK where it felt like unless you were a green juice-drinking yoga teacher with glowing skin, toned abs and luxe sportswear standing in tree pose on a beach, you had not reached true wellness and needed to buy more products and experiences!
-But ultimately I don’t believe it needs to be a negative force- in the same way that a growing clean energy industry can be a force for good.
+‘Wellness’ as defined by the global multi-billion-dollar industry can be a new stick to beat us with and I saw this in the UK where it felt like unless you were a green juice-drinking yoga teacher with glowing skin, toned abs and luxe sportswear standing in tree pose on a beach, you had not reached true wellness and needed to buy more products and experiences!
+But ultimately I don’t believe it needs to be a negative force- in the same way, that a growing clean energy industry can be a force for good.
 It is possible for new brands that have something to offer within beauty, food, movement, outdoor lifestyle or mental health to come together and create something purposeful, driven by a mission to help people to feel better and live more vivacious lives- fuelled by innovation and good products and concepts.

 What wellness means to you and how it fits into your daily routine: Wellness is a word that has been hijacked by an industry- and it is easy to be cynical and feel it is all about playing on our fears and selling us more things like supplements we don’t really need.
-But at its core, to me it means recognising that, given the world we have created for ourselves to live in, we need to purposefully take small daily actions to help us thrive and feel a sense of wellbeing and happiness.
-Some examples of actions I take are: not looking at my phone for 2 hours before bed to help me get a restful nights sleep, cooking nutritious food and meditating in the morning or before I sleep.
+But at its core, to me, it means recognizing that, given the world we have created for ourselves to live in, we need to purposefully take small daily actions to help us thrive and feel a sense of wellbeing and happiness.
+Some examples of actions I take are: not looking at my phone for 2 hours before bed to help me get a restful night's sleep, cooking nutritious food and meditating in the morning or before I sleep.
 There are lots more things I know are good for me- but it doesn’t have to be all or nothing and we shouldn’t be intimidated by portrayals of wellness in the media, with intimidating elaborate daily self-care rituals.
 We can introduce practices and habits which are easy for us gradually.
-Wellness is about recognising we have to design our lives on purpose and do things daily which look after ourselves physically and emotionally.
+Wellness is about recognizing we have to design our lives on purpose and do things daily which look after ourselves physically and emotionally.

-On wellness while living in a city: Of course being in nature, or living a slower pace of life more typical outside cities, can lend itself to a greater sense of wellbeing than being stuck in traffic jams, air pollution and higher rents for cramped apartments.
+On wellness, while living in a city: Of course being in nature, or living a slower pace of life more typical outside cities, can lend itself to a greater sense of wellbeing than being stuck in traffic jams, air pollution and higher rents for cramped apartments.
 But wellness can include consciously choosing to feel grateful for positive things in our life, choosing to go to bed early with a good book, or making time to speak to a close friend.